CopperBadger/dotfiles/README.md

    spiffiness)
 * `conky` -- System monitor, provides network, memory, and CPU usage info to lemonbar.
-* `feh` -- Wallpaper-setting program and minimalst image viewer
+* `feh` -- Wallpaper-setting program and minimalist image viewer
 * `mpc` -- Client for `mpd`, responsible for telling lemonbar about the currently playing media.
 * `mpd` --